 - 1/4 cup butter softened 56 grams, 2 oz

 - 1 cup powdered sugar 127 grams 4.5 oz

-- Before you start, get all of your ingredients ready.
+Before you start, get all of the ingredients ready.
 Prepare two large piping bags, fitted with a large round tip.

 - Make sure the bottom of the bowl isn’t touching the simmering water.